 I graduated the MA Animation course in 2009, having the honour of studying under the tutorage of Peter Parr in his last year before retirement.

-I joined AUB having spent the previous 3 years on the Computer Animation course at the BU Media school just over the road, so to experience an entirely different institution and everything it had to offer in a single year was enormously rewarding.
+I joined AUB having spent the previous three years on the Computer Animation course at the BU Media school just over the road, so to experience an entirely different institution and everything it had to offer in a single year was enormously rewarding.
 In particular, this gave me a sense of belonging that can only come from a university dedicated solely to the arts.
 Many of my current closest friends are people I met during that year.

 My work takes two forms: There's my career in the VFX industry, and then its slightly weirder cousin of personal work.